Understanding Exceptions while debugging with Visual Studio

 - An unhandled exception will crash the application.

 - The debugger will break for all unhandled exceptions so that you get a chance to examine the state of your application that lead to the crash.

 - Once broken due to a completely unhandled exception, you cannot continue debugging.

-To change when the debugger breaks, go to Debug->Windows->Exception Settings
+Configuring the debugger to break for first chance exceptions To change when the debugger breaks, go to Debug->Windows->Exception Settings

 When you first open this window you will see that there is a tree grid with one column and checkboxes.

 - Break when Thrown.
 This includes a default list of exceptions known by the debugger, grouped by category.
 Note: The possible exceptions that could break from this list is determined by the runtime you are debugging.
 For example, if you are using managed-only debugging then the debugger will never break for C++, Win32 Exceptions, etc. even if they are configured to break when thrown.

 - Checkboxes.
 If you check the box for a category, then the debugger will break for all First Chance Exceptions while debugging.
 If you don’t want to enable all First Chance Exceptions, you can find the specific exception types that you wish to configure by using the search box.
 Using the context menu, you can show the Additional Actions column and also configure the behavior for user-unhandled exceptions.